 Adult Bed Bugs are about 3/16 –¼ inch long, brown in color and do not have wings.
 Depending on how recently they ate, they are either flat and oval shaped (hungry) or plump, balloon-like and reddish-brown (well fed).
 Young Bed Bugs, or nymphs, are smaller and translucent to whitish-yellow.
 If they haven't eaten, they are almost invisible.
 As they age,they become plumper and darker in color.
 Bed Bug eggs are about the size of a pin head and pearly white.Both adult Bed Bugs and their nymphs feed on human blood.
-Their feeding doesn't transmit disease but it does cause various degrees of allergic reaction and irritating itching.
+Their feeding doesn't transmit disease, but bites by bed bugs do cause various degrees of allergic reactions and irritating itching.

 The Bed Bug life cycle